Pyroxenium/Basalt/docs/objects/Object/onRelease.md

-# Object - Event

 ## onRelease

+### Description

 `onRelease(self, event, button, x, y)`

-The computercraft event which triggers this method is `mouse_up`.

-The difference between onRelease and :onClickUp is that :onRelease is called even when the mouse is no longer over the object, while :onClickUp is only called when the mouse is over the object.
+The `onRelease` event is triggered when the mouse button is released.
+The main difference between `onRelease` and `onClickUp` is that `onRelease` is called even when the mouse is no longer over the object, while `onClickUp` is only called when the mouse is over the object.

+### Returns

+1. `object` The object in use

+### Usage

-Here is a example on how to add a onRelease event to your button:
+* Add an onRelease event to a button:

 ```lua
 local basalt = require("basalt")